The King of Comedy (film): Music

-Robbie Robertson produced the music for the film's soundtrack and contributed his first original work after leaving The Band entitled "Between Trains".
-This song, a tribute to a member of the production staff who had suddenly died, is on the soundtrack album but not in the movie itself.
+Robbie Robertson produced the music for the film's soundtrack and contributed his first original work after leaving The Band, titled "Between Trains".
+The song, a tribute to a member of the production staff who had suddenly died, is on the soundtrack album but not in the movie.

 The King of Comedy soundtrack is a mix of popular music and thematic orchestral scoring by composer Bob James.
 The soundtrack includes songs from artists such as B.B.
 King, Van Morrison and Ray Charles.
-This kind of hybridization of pop and scored music would later be used in Gangs of New York, The Aviator and The Departed.
+This type of hybridization of pop and scored music would later be used in Gangs of New York, The Aviator and The Departed.

 Soundtrack album

-A soundtrack album was released on vinyl and cassette by Warner Bros.
+A soundtrack album was released on LP and cassette by Warner Bros.
 Records in 1983.
-The soundtrack was finally released on compact disc by Wounded Bird Records in 2016.
+The soundtrack was finally released on CD by Wounded Bird Records in 2016.